fhalab/evSeq/docs/index.md

-## Every Variant Sequencing: No sequence-function pair left behind.
+## No sequence-function pair left behind.

 Every Variant Sequencing (`evSeq`) is a library preparation and analysis protocol designed to slot neatly into existing protein engineering workflows to enable extremely low cost massively parallel sequencing of heterologously expressed protein variants arrayed in 96-well plates.
 This workflow enables sequencing all variants produced during a protein engineering or biochemical mutagenesis experiment at a cost of cents per variant, even for labs that do not have expertise in or access to next-generation sequencing (NGS) technology.